process-analytics/bpmn-visualization-examples/examples/custom-bpmn-theme/custom-colors/README.md

 ⚠️To avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [index.js](index.js).

 ℹ in the following code examples, the `mxConstants` object comes from mxGraph.
-If it is not available, you can define constants like in [style-identifier.js](../../static/js/style-identifiers.js)
+If it is not available, you can use the string value instead (for reference, see the [mxConstants API](https://jgraph.github.io/mxgraph/docs/js-api/files/util/mxConstants-js.html#mxConstants)) or define constants like in [style-identifier.js](../../static/js/style-identifiers.js).

 Content:
 - override default font color: update the `StyleDefault` default values